How many times have you heard about “dialing in” your backspin when looking for a new driver or trying to maximize your drives?

 They don’t even have to be big changes to have an effect on your shot outcomes.
 Those differences I bullet-pointed?
 Some can be so minute you don’t even notice, but they will have an impact.

 Think about that a second.
-Backspin on your drives (well, all clubs, honestly) is a function of three things:
+Backspin on your drives (well, all clubs, honestly) is a function of four things:

 - How fast you swing the club